 Have broken crayons lying around the house?
 Learn how to reuse and recycle them with SciShow Kids' video!

-I love listening to great background music or an awesome book while creating art!
+I love listening to awesome music or a great book while immersing myself in the creative process!

 Plus, if you want to take advantage of 2-day shipping, get a free 30-day trial of Amazon Prime, or if you want to take advantage of down time, get a free 30-day trial of Prime Video!

 Want even more content about creativity and art?